RRD29/RestaurantOrderingSystem-OOM-Project-/README.md

 # Restaurant Ordering System

 A comprehensive Java-based desktop application for managing restaurant operations including menu management, order taking, customer management, and sales reporting.
-It features a graphical user interface built with Java Swing and uses MySQL for data persistence.
+It feares a graphical user interface built with Java Swing and uses MySQL for data persistence.

 ---